bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/7th-tdd-iteration/readme.md

             msg: "The '{{ item.name }}' EC2 instance action '{{ item.action }}' is not valid.
                       You must choose either the action 'create', 'delete', or 'start'."
           with_items: " {{ ec2_instances }}"
-          when: item.action != "create" or item.action != "delete" or item.action != "start"
+          when: item.action != "create" and item.action != "delete" and item.action != "start"
         ```

     1. cd ../..